opensupporter/osdi-docs/person_signup.md

 When using the Person Signup Helper, tagging and list membership info may be added at the same time as well, eliminating the need for multiple POST operations to store that information.

+Some systems may attempt to match inputs via the Person Signup Helper to existing people in the database and update their record instead of creating a new person for every POST.
+The method used for matching will be detailed in that system's documentation.

 The response to a Person Signup Helper POST is the full representation of the person.

 Some initial implementations may only support helpers -- direct RESTful access may not be supporter.
 In those cases, the _links section may be omitted in responses.